bipinpaulbedi/paulBlogSource/src/pages/2019-03-27-software-anti-patterns/index.md

 * Copy-paste programming.
 Copying (modifying) and pasting existing code rather than implementing generic solution.
 * Golden hammering - Assuming that a favourite solution is universally applicable.
 * Improbability factor -  Assuming that it is improbably that a known error will occur.
-* NHI syndrome - The tendency towards reinventing the wheel, assuming it does not exists here before.
+* NHI syndrome - The tendency towards reinventing the wheel, assuming it does not exist here before.
 * Premature optimisation -  Coding early on for a perceived efficiency, sacrificing good design, maintainability, and sometimes even real world efficiency.
 * Programming by permutation - Trying to approach a solution by successively modifying the code to see if it works.
 * Reinventing the wheel - Failing to adopt an existing, adequate solution.